January 08, 2018

 Area(s) of Interest: HIPAA Patient Privacy California Physician's Legal Handbook Licensing & Regulatory Issues Patient Care

-California regulations regarding retention of medical records in a physician’s office are a perennial hot topic in the California Medical Association (CMA) On-Call health law library.
-To ensure physicians understand their rights and obligations under the law, CMA published On-Call document #4005, “Retention of Medical Records,” which discusses major issues raised by the retention, abandonment, theft and destruction of medical or health insurance information and physician practice business records.
+California regulations regarding retention of medical records in a physician’s office are a perennial hot topic in the California Medical Association (CMA) health law library.
+To ensure physicians understand their rights and obligations under the law, CMA published health law library document #4005, “Retention of Medical Records,” which discusses major issues raised by the retention, abandonment, theft and destruction of medical or health insurance information and physician practice business records.
 Issues covered include statutory record retention requirements, the rules applicable to records abandoned in bankruptcy or otherwise, recommended retention periods, options for record management on the sale or closing of a medical practice, record destruction requirements, obligations for safeguarding patients’ personal information, and for responding when records containing identifying information are stolen or otherwise breached.